BSc (Hons) Social Work

 You will have a personal tutor to guide you throughout your course, all the way to graduation.
 If you need additional support during your time with us, rest assured that we’ve got you covered.
 For help with study skills, including referencing, essay writing and presentations, you will have access to our academic support services.
 You can attend workshops, 1-to-1 sessions and online tutorials.
 Both our LRCs run drop-in study skills sessions.
 And the best thing is, it’s all free.

 Your main campus is College Lane, this is where the creative arts, science and health-related subjects are based.
 This means you will share the campus with future nurses, scientists, artists and more.
-You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in our on-campus pub or cafes.
+You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in our on-campus bar.
 We also have restaurants for you to eat in or grab something on the go.
 Our Learning Resources Centres are open 24/7, which means you can study whenever suits you best.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.

 The programme is taught through face-to-face classroom-based learning and practice-based learning where students have the support of a practice assessor.
 This is complemented by a virtue learning environment (Canvas on StudyNet) and small group tutorial support.
 You will be taught by lecturers who constantly develop their own knowledge through research, publications, and other scholarly activities, and crucially by experienced social work practitioners, service users and carers.